 Recently, Creative has announced their latest soundcard aimed at audiophiles and music enthusiasts.
 Priced at a rather expensive $300, the new Sound BlasterX AE-9 packs some unique, ultrapremium features including an DAC, removable opamps, breakout box, and a dedicated power supply which will help reduce the pesky digital interference and white noise emitted from your system’s electronics.

 Powering the Sound BlasterX AE-9 is Creative’s staple sound chip, the Sound Core 3D audio processor.
 In addition to this, it also features replaceable operational amps which can be swapped out depending on the end user’s audio preferences.
-According to [...]
+According to Creative, the [...]

 ASRock, a brand that has been making motherboards since 2002, has recently announced the launch of their new Z390 DeskMini GTX series mini-PC.